se-sic/coronet/README.md

 - `ggraph`: For plotting of networks (needs `udunits2` system library, e.g., `libudunits2-dev` on Ubuntu!)
 - `markovchain`: For core/peripheral transition probabilities
 - `lubridate`: For convenient date conversion and parsing
-- `viridis`: For plotting of networks with nice colours
+- `viridis`: For plotting of networks with nice colors

 ## How-to